Dear Home-Ec 101,

 1) Never mix chlorine bleach and vinegar.

-2) Know that acidic cleaners are not safe for some surfaces.
+2) Know that acidic cleaners are unsafe for some surfaces and fabrics.

 Thank you for sending in your question.